-This article introduces the reader to the general concepts of intellectual property law.
-Intellectual property (IP) is a term that seeks to describe the value of one's thoughts, ideas, and mental effort.
-Intellectual property law is a particular legal area that recognizes and gives protection to this intellectual property and the creations of our minds.
-This area of law has four main areas, copyright, trademark, patent, and trade secrets (I have separate short articles on each).
+This article introduces general concepts of intellectual property law.
+Intellectual property (IP) is a term that seeks to describe the value and ownership of one's thoughts, ideas, and mental effort.
+IP law is a particular legal area that recognizes and gives protection to this IP and the creations of our minds.
+There are four main areas: copyright, trademark, patent, and trade secrets (I have separate short articles on each).

 An intangible type of property

 Intellectual property is not tangible and yet the law protects it.
 Laws are made by governments for society, and the rationale for intellectual property law is that there is great value in the mental work done by individuals and organizations.
-By protecting it, they ensure that creators can reap sufficient rewards from their work.
-Intellectual property is often referred to as a "negative right", or the power to exclude someone else from doing something.
-The government essentially gives the IP owner a monopoly (for patents, this monopoly is for a limited period of time.
+Government creates legal protections for IP so that creators can reap sufficient rewards from their work.
+IP is often referred to as a "negative right", or the power to exclude someone else from doing something.
+The government essentially gives the IP owner a monopoly (for patents, this monopoly is for a limited period of time).

 Sometimes the distinction between physical tangible property and intellectual property can require some analysis.
 A book is tangible property, physically owned by someone, and there are criminal and civil laws that prohibit someone from stealing the book from the owner (e.g., theft/larceny and conversion).
-But the book also represents an author's writing, affixed to paper, and that creation is protected by intellectual property law which prohibits reproducing it.
+But the book also represents an author's writing, affixed to paper, and that creation is protected by intellectual property law -- copyright -- which prohibits reproducing it.
 All sorts of intellectual property or confidential data might be stored on or transmitted through a variety of mediums (paper, USB thumb drive, laptop hard drive, or in the "cloud"), which leaves room for debate on whether the storage medium is physical or not.
-Physical or not, intellectual property protections may apply (as well as cybersecurity considerations).
+Whatever the medium, intellectual property protections may apply (as well as cybersecurity considerations).

 Valuable intangibles mean thinking about licensing

-Intellectual property requires us to consider not just ownership but also licensing.
-Once upon a time, we purchased a bound paper book, bought a video tape or video DVD, and we owned that tangible object, subject only to copyright laws and the protections it afforded to the authors and publishers.
-We were free to use it as we pleased, share it, or resell it (but not copy it).
+Intellectual property requires us to consider licensing (in addition to ownership).
+Once upon a time, we purchased a paper book, bought a video tape or video DVD, and we owned that tangible object, subject only to copyright laws and the protections it afforded to the authors and publishers.
+We were free to use it as we pleased, share it, or resell it -- but not copy it.
 Today, when we "purchase" an e-book or movie -- such as through Amazon -- we merely obtain a license to read that book and watch that movie, we don't own the book or movie.
-The license is found within the contract we executed with Amazon (of course, almost none of us has read that contract, the terms of service and other documents).
+The license is found within the contract we executed with Amazon (few of us have even read that contract, the terms of service and other documents).

 Why intellectual property?

 Some debate the relative merits of various IP laws.
 Some might argue it is unfair for information to be "monopolized", or for companies to reap excessive financial rewards based on their patents, copyrights, or other intellectual property.
-Others argue there is important societal value in rewarding those who create, and those who sponsor this creation.
-If IP was not protected, companies would not invest in research and development, and authors and musicians could not earn a living building their works.
+Others argue there is important societal value in rewarding those who create, and those who sponsor and invest in the creative process.
+If IP was not protected, companies would not invest in research and development, and authors and musicians could not earn a living creating their works.

 The four areas of IP law

-Here are the four areas of intellectual property law (I will cover them in more detail in subsequent articles):
+There are the four areas of intellectual property law summarized here and covered in more detail in the other four articles:

-- Trademark: Gives protection to logos and designs (marks) that a company uses to identify themselves, their product or service.
-This is so that consumers can properly recognize the company or brand, and avoid confusion or misleading representations by competitors or fraudsters.
+- Trademark: Gives protection to words, logos, and designs (marks) that a company uses to identify themselves or their product or service.
+This is so consumers can properly recognize the company or brand, and to prevent confusion or misleading representations by competitors or fraudsters.

 - Trade secrets: A protection and process for keeping certain proprietary information confidential and secret.
-This could be a recipe, formula, customer list, manufacturing details, or any other confidential information that might give one business an advantage over competitors.
+This could be a recipe, formula, customer list, manufacturing details, or any other confidential information that might give a business the advantage over competitors.

 Businesses (and many individuals) face a challenge when evaluating how to identify and protect their intellectual property.
-Ideally, every person and business could afford to hire a good IP attorney to evaluate every writing they create or idea they have and that might have future value.
-But attorneys are expensive, and not every attorney is always right, and even after consulting with a great attorney business decisions still need to be made.
+Ideally, every person and business could afford to hire a good IP attorney to evaluate every writing they create, and every idea they have and that might have future value.
+But attorneys are expensive, not every attorney is always right, and even after consulting with a great attorney business decisions still need to be made.
 As in all areas of business and life, it comes down to risk management, and some basic questions.

 - What intellectual property do I have?
 (Or will I create?)